 Of course, you want to come across as the best choice for their school, so your attitude and personality must shine through in the interview process.
 So, do you know the personal attributes that international schools are seeking?

-Keep in mind, recruiters or hiring authorities are looking for an adaptable and flexible teacher to fill vacancies.
-They want teachers who will quickly adjust to the move and with living in a new country and will fit in well with existing school staff.
-Finding the perfect international teaching position can be tough, but can be easier if you do due diligence and research the country where you are considering teaching.
+Keep in mind that recruiters or hiring authorities are looking for adaptable and flexible teachers to fill vacancies.
+They want teachers who will quickly adjust to the move and live in a new country and fit well with existing school staff.
+Finding the perfect international teaching position can be tough but can be easier if you do due diligence and research the country you consider teaching.

 Personal Qualities Recruiters Seeking When Interviewing Teachers

 Outgoing Nature: if you enjoy getting to know new people, engage in unfamiliar experiences, and explore different settings, you’ll likely benefit from the process of acclimating to a brand-new culture.